 Services have become an integrated part of production, and the service element increases steadily in both the private and the public sector.
 The Division of Service Management and Logistics at the Department of Technology Management and Economics focuses on the management, design, delivery and improvement of services from the perspective of the individual organization as well as the wider supply chain.
 Our research has a particular focus on organizations within four key sectors: transportation, construction, healthcare and manufacturing.

-The research at the division relates to four of Chalmers’ Areas of Advance: Production, Transport, Built Environment and Life Science Engineering.
+The research at the division relates to several of Chalmers’ Areas of Advance: Production, Transport, and Health Engineering.
 Further, we are closely connected to three research centers - Centre for Healthcare Improvement, Centre for Management of the Built Environment and Northern Lead.
 Research and education at the Division of Service Management and Logistics refer to the following research areas: Logistics and freight transport, Project-based organization, and Quality management.

 Logistics and freight transport